There is no way you can grow and manage a small business without understanding your KPIs, which are key performance indicators.

 How to Start Using KPIs

 The very first thing you need to do is to determine your strategic goals.
 Regardless of how ambitious those goals are, set them.

 Then, track the KPIs that are related to the success of your goals.

 Look at how you performed in the past across every critical area.
 Then, you can analyze those facts and make further data-based decisions.

 The trick is identifying the KPIs that are most relevant to your business goals.
 And because there are hundreds of different KPIs you can track, it can be a little confusing.

-I’ll stop there.
+We’ll stop there.
 Looking at words like these is exactly why people think accounting is too complicated and boring.
-I mean, I studied this for almost a decade and I can tell you, some of this stuff can even make me dizzy.

-No, but all jokes aside, these terms are really just ugly words to answer questions like
+But kidding aside, these terms are really just ugly words to answer questions like:

 …and so on.

 These are very important questions, and KPIs not only answer them, but they can help you make better decisions to improve your business.